 Why Neuter?
 Rabbits must be neutered for reasons of overpopulation, health, behavior, happiness, and companionship.
 Please see the article: Five Reasons to Spay or Neuter Your Rabbit.

 When is it safe to neuter?
-Most female rabbits should be spayed at four months of age.
+Most female rabbits can be spayed at 4-6 months of age, though some veterinarians prefer to wait until they are over 6 months, if there is no chance of pregnancy.
 Male rabbits can be neutered as soon as their testicles descend, at about 10-14 weeks of age.
-Some veterinarians feel more comfortable waiting until males are a minimum of three months of age.
+Some veterinarians feel more comfortable waiting until males are a minimum of 4 months of age.
 Older rabbits can also be neutered if they are in good health.
 Since females are prone to developing reproductive organ cancers, there is even more reason to spay an older intact female, to remove any cancer that may have already developed.
 You will want to have your older rabbit examined and a blood test done prior to neuter, and we do recommend that neutering of older rabbits be done by a specialist with a high success rate.

 Pre Operation: Your rabbit should NOT be fasted prior to the operation.
 Instead, try to get your rabbit to eat something as close to the time of operation as possible, and bring along some of your bunny’s food in case there’s a wait.
 To minimize stress, do not leave your rabbit at the neuter clinic or veterinary hospital any more in advance of the operation than is absolutely necessary.
 Rabbits should be transported in a hard plastic carrier with liner such as artificial lambswool to keep them from sliding around and soiling themselves as they wait for surgery or are transported back home.
 When transporting, be aware that rabbits overheat easily–never leave a rabbit in a closed vehicle.